A long time ago in a galaxy far, far away….

 But that’s the problem.

-This is, sadly, a common pattern with quite a few mothers in Star Wars – Lyra Erso being a recent and particularly egregious example in Rogue One, where it’s abundantly clear that nobody knew what to do with her, so they needed her out of the way in order to focus on Jyn’s relationship with Galen.
+This is, sadly, a common pattern with quite a few mothers in Star Wars.
+Lyra Erso is another particularly egregious example in Rogue One, where it’s abundantly clear that nobody really knew what to do with her character.
+They needed her out of the way in order to foreground the focus on Jyn’s relationship with Galen – her father.

 Shmi was no warrior, no Jedi Knight with a laser sword.